Aliases for MEP1B Gene

 GeneCards Summary for MEP1B Gene

-MEP1B (Meprin A, Beta) is a Protein Coding gene.
-Diseases associated with MEP1B include dentinogenesis imperfecta and dentin dysplasia.
-Among its related pathways are Activation of cAMP-Dependent PKA and Signal transduction_PKA signaling.
-GO annotations related to this gene include metalloendopeptidase activity.
-An important paralog of this gene is ASTL.
+MEP1B (Meprin A Subunit Beta) is a Protein Coding gene.
+Diseases associated with MEP1B include Powassan Encephalitis and Colorado Tick Fever.
+Among its related pathways are Signal transduction_PKA signaling and Collagen chain trimerization.
+Gene Ontology (GO) annotations related to this gene include metalloendopeptidase activity and metallopeptidase activity.
+An important paralog of this gene is MEP1A.

 Membrane metallopeptidase that sheds many membrane-bound proteins.
+Exhibits a strong preference for acidic amino acids at the P1' position.
 Known substrates include: FGF19, VGFA, IL1B, IL18, procollagen I and III, E-cadherin, KLK7, gastrin, ADAM10, tenascin-C. The presence of several pro-inflammatory cytokine among substrates implicate MEP1B in inflammation.
 It is also involved in tissue remodeling due to its capability to degrade extracellular matrix components.